 But there’s a bit of stigma around introversion.
 While the extrovert is seen as the partygoer, the chaotic teen with little regard for safety or consequence, they’re also seen as the leaders and outgoing personalities of the world.
-Introverts, on the other hand, have a common history of being weird, and prone to mental issues such as depression.
+With introvert symptoms, on the other hand, there is a common history of being weird, and prone to mental issues such as depression.

 Even now that introversion is becoming “popular”, it’s still largely misunderstood.